JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ### Do not Store PSI

-Do not store references to PSI elements in objects which can survive plugin loading or unloading, use `SmartPsiElementPointer` instead.
+Do not store references to PSI elements in objects which can survive plugin loading or unloading; use `SmartPsiElementPointer` instead.

 ### Do not Use FileType/Language as Map Key